 Having established that uniformity is highly desirable in the area of state taxation of multistate corporations and that one significant step toward uniformity would be for states to settle on the Joyce approach, the next issue is how such a goal can be accomplished.
-The two clearest options are (1) for Congress to finally take a significant step in this area and mandate uniform rules for state apportionment, or (2) for the Multistate Tax Commission to update UDITPA's model apportionment rules and accompanying regulations to address the adoption of the Joyce rule for state apportionment purposes based on the assumption that those states that have adopted UDITPA would continue to do so and that other states will also adopt UDITPA.
+The two clearest options are (1) for Congress to finally take a significant step in this area and mandate uniform rules for state apportionment, or (2) for the Multistate Tax Commission to update UDITPA's model apportionment rules and accompanying regulations to address the adoption of the Joyce rule for state apportionment purposes based on the assumption that those states that have adopted UDITPA.

-144 Disney Enters., Inc., 888 N.E.2d at 1033.
+144Disney Enters., Inc., 888 N.E.2d at 1033.

-145 Id. at 1041 (Smith, J., concurring).
+145Id. at 1041 (Smith, J., concurring).